Introduction to animation

 Steps

 Any animation is made of at least two steps.
-The initial state of an element is the state from which it starts to transform.
-Then you set up the steps of this transformation: change the location, size, opacity, etc. of the animated element.
-The more steps, the more complex your animation gets.
+The initial state of an element is the state from which its transformation starts.

-Any animation is made of at least two steps.
-The initial state of an element is the state from which it starts to transform.
-Then you set up the steps of this transformation: change the location, size, opacity, etc. of the animated element.
-The more steps, the more complex your animation gets.
+You need to set up the stages of this transformation: change the position, size, opacity, etc. of the animated element.
+The more steps you add, the more complex your animation gets.

 On page load